MicrosoftDocs/ATADocs/ATPDocs/atp-capacity-planning.md

 - When running as a virtual machine, all memory is required to be allocated to the virtual machine at all times.
 - For optimal performance, set the **Power Option** of the Azure ATP sensor to **High Performance**.
 - A minimum of 2 cores is required.
-- A minimum of 6 GB of disk space is required, 10 GB is recommended, including space needed for the Azure ATP binaries and logs.
+- A minimum of 6 GB of hard drive space is required, 10 GB is recommended, including space needed for the Azure ATP binaries and logs.

 ### Dynamic memory